Fellowship on Guideline Methodology

 This exciting collaboration between ERS, the National Institute for Health and Care Excellence (NICE) and Cochrane is designed to meet the increasing demand for well-developed, evidence-based clinical practice guidelines.
 It provides the necessary training and placements for researchers to gain the theoretical and practical skills required for developing high quality guidelines.
 This fellowship programme encompasses two parts: the first is dedicated to training in systematic reviews and is hosted by Cochrane Iberoamerica in Barcelona, Spain.
 The second focuses on developing guidelines and is hosted by NICE in Manchester, UK.

 The deadline to apply is Monday 17 June, 2019.

 - All applicants must be ERS members at the time of application.

 - Candidates should be postgraduates holding a university degree in any field related to respiratory medicine or science (MD, MSc, PhD, MD-PhD).
 Alternatively, candidates may be qualified professionals (non-MD) either working in or with an interest in working in evidence-based medicine (epidemiologists, statisticians, allied health professionals).

 - Candidates should be currently engaged in or have a high interest in evidence based medicine, methodology or guideline development

 - There is no upper age limit for eligibility; however, preference will be given to applicants who are in the early stages of their career.

-- This fellowship programme is open to candidates based in Europe
+- This fellowship programme is open to candidates from any country.

 - On completion of the fellowship, applicants will be expected to take part in at least one ERS task force aiming to produce a clinical practice guideline.